fmaylinch/autolayout-helper/README.md

 If you need to use a `UIScrollView` with autolayout, check this [Stack Overflow answer](http://stackoverflow.com/a/16843937/1121497).

-You can use the `configureScrollView` helper method if you want the `UIScrollView` content view to fill the width of the main view.
+You can use the `configureScrollView` helper method if you want the  typical `UIScrollView` for vertical scrolling where the content view fills the width of the main view.
 Here's an example:

 ```objectivec
 UIScrollView* scrollView = [[UIScrollView alloc] init];